Cloud Dancer: What Pantone's 2026 Color of the Year Means for Your Jewelry Collection

 Herkimer Diamond

 Naturally double-terminated and strikingly clear, Herkimer diamonds bring a crisp, architectural quality to a collection.
 Their sharp faceting and icy brilliance echo Cloud Dancer's clarity while still feeling modern and distinct.
-These quartz crystals from New York's Herkimer County need no cutting - nature does all the work.
+These quartz crystals from New York's Herkimer County need no cutting, nature does all the work.

 White Topaz and White Zircon